Please do not hesitate to contact us with any suggestions or comments.

 If it is urgent and you don’t get a reply to an email within a decent interval then the editor’s mobile number is +44 7711 557361.

 Use our question form if you have questions about anything to do with working for an MP (for staff use only)

-The w4mp.org site is run by Dick Robinson, Bill Thompson, Karen Lawrinson and Richard Stephens, with help from anyone we can drag in from time to time to write guides, offer advice or just take an interest.
+The w4mp.org site is run by Dick Robinson, Bill Thompson, Karen Lawrinson and Gerry Hall, with help from anyone we can drag in from time to time to write guides, offer advice or just take an interest.
 It is paid for by the House of Commons Resources department as a service to MP staff.